prism-break/prism-break/readme.md

     npm install -g stylus nib

-## GNU General Public License v3
+## License

-All the code and content in this project is licensed under the GNU GPLv3 except for the trademarked images and logos.
+All the code and text in this project are licensed under a GNU General Public License v3.

-Normalize.css is copyright (c) Nicolas Gallagher and Jonathan Neal.
+nib is created by TJ Holowaychuk and licensed under the MIT license.

+Logos and images are trademarked by their respective companies.